exasol/bucketfs-java/doc/user_guide/user_guide.md

 ## Services, Buckets, Objects and Paths

 A "bucket" in BucketFS terms is a storage container that can contain multiple objects.
 Buckets are hosted by BucketFS services.
-They allowing access to a bucket via a network protocol.
+They allow access to a bucket via a network protocol.

 To work with BucketFS you need at least one service that hosts one bucket.